KVerbruggen/iRon/README.md

 ### *Inputs*

 Shows throttle/brake/steering in a moving graph.
-I find it useful to practice consistent braking.

 ![inputs](inputs.png?raw=true)

 ### *Standings*

-Shows the standings of the entire field, including safety rating, iRating, and number of laps since the last pit stop ("pit age").
-I usually leave this off by default and switch it on during cautions.
-Or glimpse at it pre-race to get a sense of the competition level.
+Shows the standings of the entire field, including safety rating, iRating, and number of laps since the last pit stop ("stint").

 Like the "Relative" overlay, this will highlight buddies in green (Dale Jr. in the example below).